National frameworks to address hate crime in Slovakia

 The Slovak Police registers crimes using a generic criminal complaint form with the option to manually flag the "special motive" of the perpetrator (as per section 140e of the Criminal Code, special motives include: "race", ethnicity, nation, ethnic group, skin colour, sexual orientation, political beliefs, or religion), and a form on known perpetrators.
 The recorded data is checked and manually submitted to the electronic database on the evidence of investigation files.
 The Slovak system benefits from a high degree of specialization in investigating and prosecuting hate crimes.
 Therefore, hate crime data refer to the number of initiated police investigations for a particular bias-motivated crime.

-The Prosecutor's Office and the analytical centre of the Ministry of Justice use separate electronic systems that also "special motives" to be flagged.
+The Prosecutor's Office and the analytical centre of the Ministry of Justice use separate electronic systems that can also flag "special motives".
 Prosecutors can request that police verify potential hate crime cases.
 The analytical centre receives data on hate crimes from the courts.
 The non-judicial court staff enter data into a statistical sheet, including information on the perpetrator's motivations as stated in the court decision and based on a special methodology.
 If the criminal offence was committed with a "special motive" provision, the staff also affiliates the file with a specific code related to a particular bias motivation.
 This allows the data to be disaggregated.

 Hate crime victim support